ThomasHandlag/ThomasHandlag/README.md

 - 👋 Hi, I’m @ThomasHandlag
 - 👀 I’m excited to build app.
 - 🌱 Learn everything to be a professional software engineer.
-- 💞️ I'm straight but my back is not.
+- 💞️ Love can fix any bug, however, when I love you, I'm able to fix u.
-- 📫 Bug is shit waifu is besttttttttttttttttttttttttttttt
+- 📫 Bug is shit waifu is the besttttttttttttttttttttttttttttt.
--     I'm from Vietnam
 <!---
 ThomasHandlag/ThomasHandlag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.